Dispersion Analysis of Infinite Constellations in Ergodic Fading Channels: Extension for Lattices

-where the first term is due to the cases where the decoding ball is empty, and the second term is due to the cases where it includes more than one receiver's codeword.
+where the first term is due to the cases where the fading channel exceeds the predefined finite support, the second term is due to the cases where the decoding ball is empty and the third term is due to the cases where it includes more than one receiver's codeword.
+We can simplify the above conditional error probability upper bound by the following:

+By averaging over the fading distribution we can upper bound the error probability by the following: